Traveling has always been one of my passions. The world is full of fascinating places and cultures and I hope to see as much of it as I can.

 Originally conceived by Joshua Brooks as a means of showcasing and expanding New England’s agricultural base, the 175-acre site in West Springfield was purchased early in the 20th century and developed with cattle barns and a Coliseum.
 When a group of New England businessmen convinced the National Dairy Show to move their annual fair from Chicago to West Springfield in 1916 the site was christened with its first event.

-The following year the very first Eastern States Exposition was held and the fair has been held every year since except for interruptions by the two World Wars.
-Over the next few decades the fair thrived and in an effort to make it a truly New England event each state constructed a building that would display it products, culture and heritage.
+The following year the very first Eastern States Exposition was held and the fair has been held every year since except for interruptions by the two World Wars and the Covid-19 pandemic.
+Over the next few decades the fair thrived and in an effort to make it a truly New England event each state constructed a building that would display its products, culture, and heritage.
 This was the creation of the Avenue of States, one of the more popular attractions at The Big E.

 Today, The Big E takes place over seventeen days starting on the second Friday after Labor Day.
 The fair is held on the grounds of the Eastern States Exposition and is located in West Springfield, Massachusetts just over the Connecticut River from downtown Springfield.